Before Midnight (1933 film)

 Before Midnight is a 1933 American pre-Code mystery crime film directed by Lambert Hillyer and starring Ralph Bellamy, June Collyer and Claude Gillingwater.
 Produced and distributed by Columbia Pictures, it was the first in a series of four films featuring Inspector Steve Trent of the NYPD.
 Bellamy featured in all three sequels One Is Guilty, The Crime of Helen Stanley and Girl in Danger.

-Synopsis
+Plot

 NYC Police Inspector Steve Trent is called to the estate of wealthy Edward Arnold around sixty miles outside NYC on a stormy night.
 Arnold has had a premonition that he is going to be murdered that night.